 The purpose of the Compensation Grant program is to provide financial support to Paralympians whose Disability Support Pension (DSP) payments have been affected due to travelling outside Australia for training and/or competitions exceeding the general travel allowance of 28 days in a financial year.

-The Federal Government has committed $320,000 over four financial years to support Paralympians whose payments in any of the four financial years from 2018/19 to 2021/22 have been impacted.
+The Federal Government has committed to support Paralympians whose payments have been impacted in the 2021/22 financial year.

 There is only one round of applications for DSP Compensation Grant per financial year to ensure all deductions can be taken into account.

-For the application round in 2019/20, applicants can apply for compensation for the financial year of 2018/19.
+For the application round 2022/23, applicants can apply for compensation for the financial year of 2021/22.
 The key dates are:

 To be eligible to apply for a DSP Compensation grant in this funding round, an athlete must:

 i.
-Have been categorised within the AIS Athlete Categorisation Framework in 2018/19;
+Have been categorised by their National Sporting Organisation (NSO) within the AIS National Athlete Categorisation Framework in 2021/22;

 iii.
 Have the training and/or competitions mentioned in ii) sanctioned by the National Sporting Organisation (NSO).